 Star Wars: The Last Jedi – December 15

 I mean, it’s Star Wars, I’m obviously going to put it at the top spot.
 Even if someone from the future told me the movie sucked, I would still put it at #1.
 There are just so many things I want out of this movie, and my expectations are probably too high, but I really can’t help it.
 The film picks up where The Force Awakens left off (read our review here), and supposedly centers around Daisy Ridley’s Rey and Mark Hamill’s iconic Luke Skywalker.
 No one really knows what The Last Jedi is about, and I like that the trailer didn’t give much away.
 I just know that I will be there at the earliest possible screening I can attend and that I will probably spend a lot of money on just re-watching this in the theaters.
 If you would like to read my analysis on the trailer for The Last Jedi, here it is.
 I can’t wait to see what director Rian Johnson brings to this galaxy far far away in December.

-So those are my top ten most anticipated games of Fall 2017!
+So those are my top ten most anticipated movies of Fall 2017!
 What do you think about this list?
 Would you add, delete, or change anything?
 Please feel free to let me know in the comments section!